EvoTestOps/AISysRev/CONTRIBUTING.md

 Dependabot opens weekly upgrade PRs.
 Review them, and do manual upgrades, as described in [docs/maintenance.md](docs/maintenance.md).
 Commit lockfile changes (`client/package-lock.json`, `server/uv.lock`) together with the manifest change.

+## Releasing

+Production images are published when a `vX.Y.Z` tag is pushed.
+See [docs/releasing.md](docs/releasing.md) for how to tag and create a GitHub release.

 ## Documentation

 Update the docs in the same pull request as the change that makes them wrong.
 The docs have drifted before because nothing tied them to the code.